Cutting-Edge Services for All Ages

-The primary goal of clinical education is to prepare speech-language pathologists who demonstrate general competence across the scope of practice in nine communication disorders areas that the American Speech-Language and Hearing association (ASHA) has identified, from infancy to the elderly.
+The primary goal of clinical education is to prepare speech-language pathologists who demonstrate general competence across the scope of practice in nine communication disorders areas that the American Speech-Language and Hearing Association (ASHA) has identified, from infancy to the elderly.
 The nine disorders areas are: articulation, voice, fluency, receptive and expressive language, communication modalities, social communication, cognitive communication, swallowing, and hearing.

-- Analyze, synthesize and evaluate an extensive body of knowledge in communication sciences and disorders;
+- analyze, synthesize and evaluate an extensive body of knowledge in communication sciences and disorders

-- Apply evidence-based practices in the selection of evaluation and treatment;
+- apply evidence-based practices in the selection of evaluation and treatment

-- Achieve competency in prevention, screening, diagnosis, and treatment of clients with varied communication disorders;
+- achieve competency in prevention, screening, diagnosis and treatment of clients with varied communication disorders

-- Communicate effectively and professionally;
+- communicate effectively and professionally

-- Demonstrate ethical and responsible professional conduct with varying ethnic cultures.
+- demonstrate ethical and responsible professional conduct with varying ethnic cultures

-The ultimate goal of clinical education is to provide students with the knowledge and skills to practice as speech-language pathologists in diverse educational, health care and rehabilitation settings.
+The ultimate goal of clinical education is to provide students with the knowledge and skills to practice as speech-language pathologists in diverse educational, healthcare and rehabilitation settings.